By Dayle Hayes, MS, RD

 #7: Please be realistic because nutrition perfection is just not possible on $1.50-1.75 per meal.
 That’s how much the average school district has to spend directly on food.
 While meal prices and USDA reimbursement rates provide more money, that also goes to pay for labor, equipment and overhead costs.
 If you want all organic, GMO-free, clean-label, local, scratch-cooked meals, you are going to have to help schools lobby local, state and federal decisions makers to provide more money for school meals.
 2015 is a critical year for child nutrition and childhood food insecurity.
 This year Congress will reauthorize funding for the critical local programs that support healthy children, schools and communities, including School Breakfast Programs, National School Lunch Programs, WIC Programs and Farm to School Programs.
 2015 is a time to advocate for fresh, local, delicious #RealSchoolFood rather than pointing fingers and telling families “avoid school lunch like the plague.”
 THIS is #RealSchoolFood lunch in Greenville, South Carolina.

 #9: Please consider the consequences of your criticisms.
 Be respectful and ditch blanket descriptions of school food like “hideous piles of indistinguishable vegetables” and “avoid like the plague.”
 When you use negative and judgmental language, it makes parents feel badly about letting their children eat at school, even if they can’t afford to pack a meal from home.
 It also makes dedicated school nutrition heroes deserve your respect and thanks for all their training and hard work to feed kids #RealSchoolFood every day.
 This is why they do it – smiling face of hungry students, like this girl in Bradley County Schools, Cleveland, Tennessee.

 #10: Please be transparent about the companies who sponsor your post or blog or program.
 If your blog ends with photos of branded food products and lunch boxes, please indicate if they are sponsors or advertisers.
-I do consulting work for a variety of producer groups and a few companies, which are all disclosed below.
+I do consulting work for a variety of agricultural groups and a few companies, which are all disclosed below.
 Not a single one of them supported this post or provided input in any way.